MAnalytics/mywebTemplate/content/project/internal-project2/index.md

 Researchers often find themselves in a very precarious situation when carrying out real-life research projects, where data required to complete such projects are unavailable.
 Of course, there are a number of legitimate reasons why such data might not be available, including confidentiality issues and lack availability of usable formats.

 To the credit of some computer/geospatial scientists, some successes have been achieved in the area geographical modelling through computer simulation approach.
-However, many of these simulations are super-specific and might not be 'customisable' for other purposes.
+However, many of these simulations are often too specific to a single scenario and might not be 'customisable' for other purposes.

 In this section, I introduce a *dynamic microsimulation framework* for simulating crime patterns.
 This framework is aimed to be 'customisable' for generating different types of dynamisms in offenders behaviours, giving rise to all kinds of crime distributions in space-time.